KylefromWI/Monster_of_the_Week/Session_Outlines.md

 Wears a punked out letterman jacket and carries a skateboard because he can't afford a car.
 Has a backpack and bat for protection.

 ## Lisa Lovelace
-Parents are from out of town and were conspiracy theorists from an island.
+Parents are from town and were conspiracy theorists from an island.
 Also are dead.
 She works in the Jergers' maple grove

 A regular at Culvers, Lisa is on friendly terms with Barry (who understands the importance of stellar customer service).
 He knows her "usual".